A Security Lighting Plan for the Modern Farmstead

 Key Takeaways: A Secure Farmstead is a Well-Lit Farmstead

-• Aim for Uniformity, Not Intensity: Avoid harsh glare and deep shadows.
+• Aim for Uniformity (5–10 lux min): Avoid harsh glare and deep shadows.

-• Layer Your Lights: Combine broad area lighting with focused perimeter and high-risk zone lighting.
+• Layer Your Defense: Combine area, perimeter, and high-risk zone lighting.

 Frequently Asked Questions (FAQ)

 How high should I mount my security lights?
-For wall packs, a mounting height of 8 to 16 feet is a common range.
-For pole-mounted area lights in a farmyard, heights of 15 to 25 feet are effective.
-The right height is a balance between creating a wide beam spread and ensuring the light is not so high that it loses its intensity on the ground.
+For wall packs, 8 to 16 feet is common.
+For pole-mounted area lights, 15 to 25 feet is effective.
+Higher mounting increases coverage area but reduces the lux (intensity) on the ground.

 How much can I save by switching to LED?
-According to the U.S. Department of Energy, switching from traditional lighting sources like metal halide or high-pressure sodium to LED can result in energy savings of 40% to 75% or more.
-LEDs also have a much longer lifespan, significantly reducing maintenance and replacement costs over time.
+According to the U.S. Department of Energy, switching to LED can result in energy savings of 40% to 75% compared to traditional HID lighting, while significantly extending the maintenance interval.

 Leave a comment